 Decentralization of the WASH sector at camp level:

-Decentralization of coordination involves three levels; the overall coordination described above, mid-level coordination currently carried out by IOM and UNHCR, (in the same areas that they have responsibility for site management/ site development), and .
+Decentralization of coordination involves three levels; the overall coordination described above, mid-level coordination currently carried out by IOM and UNHCR, (in the same areas that they have responsibility for site management/ site development), and zonal/camp focal points.
 This system is established to decentralize the coordination and ensure a better gap analysis and monitoring of the response.
 Issues arising on the ground can in most cases be mediated and solved by the zonal/camp focal points.
 Issues beyond their capacity are referred to the midlevel focal points.
 The midlevel focal points also serve to communicate important decisions taken by the sector to the zones as well as to assist in the operationalization of those decisions and work directly with the site planners and site managers to ensure sufficient WASH facilities are in place in new settlements.

 Inter-sector coordination